arturyumaev/Rules-Extraction-from-sklearn-DecisionTreeClassifier/README.md

 #### Ok, let's try to understand how in works

-For example you have your dataset, length of dataset = 100 and 28 features
+For example we have your dataset, length of dataset = 100 and 28 features

 ```
 [[f(1,1)  ,  f(1,2)  , ..., f(1,28)]